-- a. the customer elected to self-supply in accordance with section 2.c. but is unable to self-supply one or more components to Variable Energy Resource Balancing Service; or - b. the customer has a projected generator interconnection date after FY 2021, but chooses to interconnect during the FY 2020-2021rate period; or - c. the customer elected to take service under section 2.a.(1), 2.a.(2), or 3.a.(1) above, but fails to conform to the committed scheduling criteria specified in BPA business practices; or - d. the customer elected to take service under section 2.a.(1), 2.a.(2), or 3.a.(1) above, but chooses to take a Balancing Service scheduling option with a longer scheduling period in accordance with the criteria specified in BPA business practices; or - e. the customer elected to dynamically transfer its resource out of BPA's Balancing Authority Area, but the resource remains in the BPA Balancing Authority Area after the date specified in the customer election.
+- a. the customer elected to self-supply in accordance with Section 2.d. but is unable to self-supply one or more components to Variable Energy Resource Balancing Service; or - b. the customer has a projected generator interconnection date after FY 2023, but chooses to interconnect during the FY 2022-2023 rate period; or c. the customer elected to dynamically transfer its resource out of BPA's BAA, but the resource remains in the BPA BAA after the date specified in the customer election.